j-fu/coronaplot/docs/index.en.md

 ## Development of daily growth rates
 ![](infected-growthrate.png)

 This plot shows the evolution of the daily growth rates, averaged over 15 days.
 A constant growth rate corresponds to an exponential growth.
-A constant growth rate of 100% corresponds to daily doubling of case numbers.
+A constant *growth rate* of 100% corresponds to a *growth factor* of 2 and a daily doubling of case numbers.
+A constant *growth* rate of 10% corresponds to a *growth factor of* 1.1.

 [Source code for the creation of the plots](https://github.com/j-fu/coronaplot)